ISHLT 46th Annual Meeting & Scientific Sessions

 4. Practice Areas

-You will be asked to select the Primary Practice Area most relevant to your research abstract (which might not be your primary practice area), the Secondary Practice Area, and any additional practice areas applicable from the following list:
+You will be asked to select the Primary Practice Area most relevant to your research abstract even if it is different from your own primary area of practice, and additional relevant practice areas, from the following list:

 • Anesthesiology and Critical Care